 Man down function is available only on high-end digital radios.
 In most cases, the radio requires the installation of an additional option board and license key to activate the feature (ATEX radios have this function already as standard).
 Man down is using a tilt-switch (special motion sensors) in the radio which can detect and alarm in the following circumstances:

 - user is moving more than what is considered to be normal

 - radio is positioned in different angle than usual for defined period of time

 Before the man down alerts others it sends a signal to the user that the alarm is about to go off to prevent false alarms.
 Once the alarm goes off it will send an alarm to the controlling radio alerting them that the user is in trouble.
-Some radios with man down function can also put itself to ‘talk’ (open mic) mode and enable other radio users to hear what is happening in the surroundings.
+Some radios with a man down function can also put itself in ‘talk’ (open mic) mode and enable other radio users to hear what is happening in the surroundings.